Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular dissipation engineering in a Josephson circuit

-Overall, the target Hamiltonian \eqref{eq:hint} is activated at a rate $g=E_J \eta_b \omega_a \xi_1/(2\sqrt{2}\pi\hbar\mathcal{A})$.
-Note that to reach this effective Hamiltonian, we performed an adiabatic elimination of the ancillary mode---requiring $g\ll \kappa_b$---and a RWA---requiring $\kappa_b \ll \omega_a$~\cite{supmat}.
+Overall, the target Hamiltonian \eqref{eq:hint} is activated at a rate $g=E_J \eta_b \omega_a \xi_1 /(2\sqrt2 \pi \hbar\mathcal{A})$.
+Note that, to engineer modular dissipation operators from this effective Hamiltonian, we performed an adiabatic elimination of the ancillary mode---requiring $g\ll \kappa_b$.
+This adiabatic elimination is valid only if it takes places on a much slower timescale than the RWA producing the effective Hamiltonian in the first place---requiring in turn $\kappa_b \ll \omega_a$ (see \cref{ssec:approx_formulae}).
 Moreover, we choose $\omega_a \ll \omega_b$ to avoid frequency collisions that would enable high-order processes involving multiple photons of the ancilla in the RWA.
 Given that protection of the logical qubit requires the modular dissipation rate $\Gamma \sim \frac{g^2}{\kappa_b}$ to be larger than the target resonator photon loss rate $\kappa_a$, the system parameters should respect

 This regime is attainable in a state-of-the-art circuit (see Tab.~\ref{table}) comprising a high-impedance mode resonating in the 100~MHz range.
 This unusually low resonance frequency is needed to respect the above hierarchy, and to ensure that flux bias pulses are sufficiently short with respect to the target oscillator period, as detailed in the next section. \\